JACoW-org/docs-IPAC/docs/InvitedOrals/SPCreview-s.md

 ## Reviewing a proposal

-Clicking on the title of the abstract (in blue) brings the Reviewer to the overview of the submission showing the contribution type (*poster presentation*), the track proposed by the submitter, the authors, speakers, etc.
+Clicking on the title of the abstract (in blue) brings the Reviewer to the overview of the submission showing all the details, in particular the track proposed by the submitter, the speakers, etc.

 The SPC members at this stage are called to perform two actions:

-- give priority (first/second) to abstracts they would like to propose to be considered as contributed oral presentations;
+- give priority (first/second) to abstracts they would like to propose to be considered as invited oral presentations;

 - propose a track/classification change wherever they think the proposed track is not appropriate.